HarryS2496/Kings-Fist-Webnovel/chapters/chapter2.md

 *You’re the one who brought it up, chaste commander.*

 “You’re the one who brought it up, chaste little brother.”
 Georg retorted as he shut his eyes again.
-“But fine – what *was* your point, then?”
+“But fine.
+What *was* your point, then?”

 “My point, Georg Ashwright, is that if you’re behind these rumors, it must *cease*.
-Father needs all of his children – all of us – ready for harder times to come.
+Father needs all of us ready for harder times to come.
 And to do that, the two of you must play your own parts as shining examples of–”

 “Ugh, you *never change*, do you?”